open5e/open5e/source/monsters/tome-of-beasts/K/kobolds/kobold-chieftain.rst

 **Shortsword.** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 6 (1d6 + 3) piercing damage plus 10 (3d6)
-poison damage and the target must make a successful DC 12 Constitution saving throw or be poisoned for 1 minute.
+poison damage and the target must make a successful DC 12 Constitution saving throw or be :ref:`srd:poisoned` for 1 minute.
 A poisoned creature repeats the saving throw at the end of each of its turns, ending the effect on a success.

 **Shortbow.** *Ranged Weapon Attack:* +5 to hit, range 80/320 ft., one target. *Hit:* 6 (1d6 + 3) piercing damage plus 10 (3d6)
-poison damage and the target must make a successful DC 12 Constitution saving throw or be poisoned for 1 minute.
+poison damage and the target must make a successful DC 12 Constitution saving throw or be :ref:`srd:poisoned` for 1 minute.
 A poisoned creature repeats the saving throw at the end of each of its turns, ending the effect on a success.